 Shakera (‘Shaku’ was her nickname) comes from a family of dressmakers.
 Born and raised in Mumbai, her mother and aunt both worked as tailors.
 She learned the intricacies of hand embroidery from them but left for England at nineteen years old to marry and raise her own family.

-She forged a successful career in property but always harbored a creative side, a passion she fulfilled with drawing and painting in her spare time.
+She always harbored a creative side, a passion she fulfilled with drawing and painting in her spare time.
 For a long time, Shakera nursed a desire to bring her art to the world and it is together with her eldest daughter, Sonera that the dream has become a reality.

 The London-based brand is synonymous with time-honoured techniques, tradition and modernity, and is in line with slow fashion.
 Sophisticated designs have multi-generational appeal and are heirlooms to be passed down, not discarded within a season.
 Immune to fleeting, passing trends, they are intended to be loved and worn for decades to come.